codacy/docs/docs/faq/general/how-can-i-change-or-cancel-my-plan.md

 ## If you're using Codacy Self-hosted

 We kindly ask that you send us a message and we'll swiftly process the cancellation.

-We value feedback and thank you in advance for letting us know the primary reason behind your decision to leave, whether budgetary constraints or missing deal-breaker functionality.